hruan/Counter.MVC/README.md

       - [Azure Powershell][10]
       - (Optional) Visual Studio 2015 offers (in)complete tooling for writing ARM templates that may be of help
-  - Setup Powershell by running in a Azure Powershell window:
+  - Once installed, setup Powershell by running in a Azure Powershell window:
       - `Add-AzureAccount` and login if necessary
       - `Select-AzureSubscription ".NET Backend Lab"`
       - `Switch-AzureMode AzureResourceManager`